Welcome to today's edition of the Rush 24-7 podcast.

 You know, all the money that's there is somebody else's.

-This is the this is the thing that irritates me.
+This is the thing that irritates me.

-Washington, D.C. and the suburbs have become one of the wealthiest enclaves by zip code in the country.
+Washington, D.C., and the suburbs have become one of the wealthiest enclaves by zip code in the country.

-That nothing is really produced there, not by government.
+Nothing is really produced there, not by government.

-It's it's just money taken from other people.
+It's just money taken from other people.

 So the wealth that exists there is the result of redistribution and taxation, confiscation.

-You know, when the Democrats are trying to destroy Republican agenda items, then the deficit's a horrible thing, and the debt is a dangerous thing, and it threatens national security.
+You know, when the Democrats are trying to destroy Republican agenda items, then the deficit's a horrible thing.

 It threatens national defense.